-For Resources that fail the PFR initial or PFR sustained measures for three consecutive FMEs, where the unit was evaluated, over a minimum period of two calendar months or are failing the 12 months or the last eight FMEs (applicable if a minimum threshold of eight FMEs within the 12 month period is not met) rolling average criteria, ERCOT shall establish MW limit for providing RRS based on their respective performance during Frequency Measurable Events (FME), any limitations exhibited within its dynamic models, or through droop performance tests on as needed basis.
+For Resources that fail the Primary Frequency Response initial or Primary Frequency Response sustained measures for three consecutive FMEs, where the unit was evaluated, over a minimum period of two calendar months or are failing the 12 months or the last eight FMEs (applicable if a minimum threshold of eight FMEs within the 12 month period is not met) rolling average criteria, ERCOT shall establish MW limit for providing RRS based on their respective performance during FMEs, any limitations exhibited within its dynamic models, or through droop performance tests on as needed basis.

 If the RRS limit is to be determined based upon the Resource’s performance during an FME, then such RRS limit shall be calculated as follows,

-The MW Limit for each Generation Resource and CLR will be calculated using the droop performance during an FME.
+The MW Limit for each Generation Resource and Controllable Load Resource will be calculated using the droop performance during an FME.
 The Calculated Droop Performance and RRS MW Limit for an FME is calculated as follows:

 Delta Hertz (∆Hz): The pre-perturbation [the 16-second period of time before t(0)] average frequency minus the post-perturbation [the 32-second period of time starting 20 seconds after t(0)] average frequency